-HIG engagement of local indigenous artist Melinda Luscombe
+HIG engagement of local Indigenous artist Melinda Luscombe

 As part of our inclusion of first nations people, Harrison Infrastructure Group (HIG) commissioned local Indigenous artist Melinda Luscombe to design an artwork reflective of the history, mission, vision and values of HIG.
 In conjunction with the commencement of NAIDOC celebrations, Melinda presented the artwork to HIG on Monday.